 To mitigate these risks, you need a solid backup system and a good firewall setup.
 Ask your potential hosting provider:

-- what is their normal reaction time and what will it be during an emergency.
+- what is their typical reaction time and what will it be during an emergency.

 The more complete answers you get, the better.
 Don’t hesitate to ask other questions that are important to you.